ramyav97/multi-echo-fMRI-OHBM-2020/README.md

 To access the poster, please [click here](OHBMposter_RamyaVaradarajan.pdf).

-To access an audio clip narrating the poster and its contents, please click here.
+To access an audio clip narrating the poster contents, please click here.
 To access a full transcript of the audio narration, please click here.